Jewelry Television: History

 The fledgling network began broadcasting from a studio in Greeneville, Tennessee, with just one television camera.
 ACN initially sold gemstones, jewelry, and collectible coins.
 Sisk, Hall, and Kouns later moved the network to a larger headquarters and television studio in Knoxville.

 In 2002, the company re-launched as Jewelry Television and has since focused on selling gemstones, jewelry and jewelry-making kits.

 In 2006, Jewelry Television bought competitor Shop at Home and its assets from Scripps.

-On June 21, 2006, Jewelry Television replaced Shop at Home on Shop at Home-affiliated stations owned by Scripps.
+It then served as the replacement for the latter network on a group of Shop at Home-specific Scripps-owned stations while it looked to sell them off.

-In 2008 and 2009, Jewelry Television experienced multiple rounds of layoffs, due to the "great recession" and increasing prices of gold and silver.
+In 2008 and 2009, Jewelry Television experienced multiple rounds of layoffs, due to both precious metal price increases and the Great Recession.

 Jewelry Television has approximately 1,400 employees, as of May 2019.

+The network added permanent coverage through the subchannels of Ion Television on March 27, 2023, coincidentally returning the network to the station group which brought it further coverage with the wind-down of its competitor.
+Scripps wound down the operations of the reality television network TrueReal (which merged with fellow OTA sister network Defy TV) and began to carry JTV under the common arrangement where Scripps will be paid for any sales made through their Ion carriage, with Scripps also carrying the network in markets where no Ion station is available but they do own a traditional television station.

+On December 5, 2024, Scripps abruptly removed JTV from all of its stations, replacing it in some markets with getTV.

 Canadian expansion

 On September 7, 2022, Jewelry Television announced that the network would officially pursue further Canadian pay-TV carriage and facilitate easier shipping into the country from the United States, after years of streaming grey market coverage.